How Athletes Use Cold Plunge + Sauna for Recovery & Peak Performance

 UFC & MMA Fighters: Contrast therapy is a regular part of fight camps - cold plunges + sauna cycles between training sessions to speed recovery and sharpen endurance.

-Here in Vancouver, James Butler - the CFL’s rushing leader in 2025 so far with 785 yards - makes Float House part of his weekly routine.
+Here in Vancouver, James Butler - top 2 in 2025 CFLβs rushing yards so far with 1185 yards - makes Float House part of his weekly routine.
 The BC Lions star running back visits for hot-cold therapy sessions once per week, using sauna and cold plunge to reset his body between games.

 Performance Spotlight: